 Templow1= 5 C: if charging is started with battery temperature lower that this a "low temperature charging" will start beeping, and charging will be stopped for a preset time (see command tc).
 If you do not have any temperature sensors installed on the batteries, their temperature will be reported as 20 degrees.
-Affects Charge OFF and Gvolt output ports (and All OFF if WorkMode 1024 is enabled).
+Affects Charge OFF and Gvolt output ports (and All OFF if WorkMode 1024 is enabled, or Pre Charge if WorkMode 2048 is enabled).